Mor Chhainha Bhuinya 2

 Mor Chhainha Bhuinya 2 is a 2024 Indian Chhattisgarhi-language film directed by Satish Jain and is a remake or spiritual sequel of the cult film Mor Chhainha Bhuinya (2000).
 After 23 years writer and director Satish Jain who had also directed the original movie, decided to make a sequel, Mor Chhainha Bhuinya 2.
 He returned as writer and director of the new film that was released on 24 May 2024.
 The lead characters in the new film play the same role as the original but the new film's setting is different.

 The film Mor Chhainha Bhuinya 2 stars Mann Qureshi, Elsa Ghosh, Deepak Sahu, and Diksha Jaiswal in the lead.
 The film's trailer was launched on 17 May 2024 and is the first sequel film to be made in Chhollywood.

-During the 50-day celebration of the movie, the director announced the making of Mor Chhainha Bhuinya 3, and the shooting of the film is expected to start in November 2024.
+During the 50-day celebration of the movie, the director announced the making of Mor Chhainha Bhuinya 3, and the shooting of the film was expected to start in November 2024.
 The film has been a trendsetter for sequels in the Chhollywood with numerous sequels following suit.